The perfect Formentera day trip from Ibiza

 Bike riding and enjoying the ocean view from the Cap de Barbaria lighthouse

 On Ferryhopper, you can book ferry tickets to Formentera with no hidden fees.
-Find all available Ibiza - Formentera crossings, compare ferry companies and prepare for your adventure!
+Find all available Ibiza - Formentera crossings, compare ferry companies and get ready for your day trip from Ibiza to Formentera!